CapranDreams/DataDashboard/README.md

    - We can try managing code merges on our own or do them together.
 I don't expect a lot of code conflict??

 ### 3. Running & making changes
+   - cd into project folders first.
    - First time / missing libraries can be resolved with `npm install`
    - Run `npm run start` to start application from inside vscode.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+   - Currently, APIs use `npm run dev` to start them up.